Important advice for horse owners in NSW

 Are you aware of the regulations governing the movement of horses into and within NSW?

 You might want to start by reading or downloading our Frequently Answered Questions here PDF, 412.85 KB.

 Horses moving into NSW from other states must meet the state of origin’s requirements until entering NSW and NSW requirements once in NSW.
 These requirements have been in existence for a number of years and are not in response to COVID 19.

 NSW police may monitor travel around the state and can request necessary documentation for the transportation of livestock, including horses.

-Horse owners who intend to transport horses within NSW require a Transported Stock Statement (TSS).
-These can be obtained from Local Land Services (fees apply).
+Horse owners who intend to transport horses within NSW require a Transported Stock Statement (TSS) unless the horses fall under one of these exemptions:

-- travelling across a public road from one part of a property to another which would be adjoining except for being separated by the road
+- horses being transported across or along a road from one part of a property to another which would be adjoining except for being separated by the road

 Horse owners must also keep a record of the Property Identification Code (PIC) of the property the horse is travelling to and from, including agistment properties.
 Find out how to apply for a PIC here (fees apply).